openai/gpt-2-output-dataset/detector/README.md

 python -m detector.server detector-base.pt
 ```

+After the script says "Ready to serve", nagivate to http://localhost:8080 to view the UI.

 ## Training a new detector model

 You can use the provided training script to train a detector model on a new set of datasets.